mkdecisiondev/devdocs/aws/introduction-to-aws/mfa-setup/mfa.md

 <img src="images/phone1.png" width="40%" />

-As you can see, you're ready to sign a QR code.
+As you can see, you're ready to scan a QR code.
 You're now ready to add your account.
 On your AWS console, click "Next Step".
 You'll see this:

 ![alt text](images/6.png)